The Enduring Influence of Deserts on African Political Geography

 Mountain Ranges as Natural Fortifications and Border Markers

-If deserts are defined by their vast, open expanses, mountain ranges are characterized by their verticality and inaccessibility.
-Across Africa, highlands have served as sanctuaries for distinct cultures, sources of vital water resources, and natural borders that are extremely difficult to traverse.
-The political boundaries of the continent are often anchored to these mountain crests and escarpments.
+Where deserts are defined by their vast, open expanses, mountain ranges are characterized by their verticality, ruggedness, and inaccessibility.
+Across Africa, highland regions have served as sanctuaries for distinct cultural groups, sources of vital water resources, and natural borders that are extremely difficult to traverse.
+Many political boundaries on the continent are anchored along mountain crests and escarpments, reflecting the practicality of using such formidable terrain as dividing lines.

 The Atlas Mountains: A Berber Heartland